traveltips

 E-visa

 Nationals of most countries are eligible for e-visa.
-To check your eligibility or to submit an application, visit Vietnam’s official E-Visa Portal.
-E-visas are valid for stays of up to 90 days, single or multiple entry.
+To check your eligibility or to submit an application, visit Vietnam’s official e-visa portal: https://evisa.gov.vn E-visas are valid for stays of up to 90 days, single or multiple entry.
 Please be aware that the application process takes 2-3 days, and the e-visa fee is paid online via credit card.
 In case the e-visa is not granted, the fee is non-refundable.
 Visas for longer stays must be obtained from your nearest embassy, prior to departure from your point of origin.
 Passports of all e-visa entrants must be valid for a minimum of 6 months from entry date.

 Visa on Arrival